Would you like to download our mobile app from the App Store?Download

 The actual amount of inheritance tax your estate will have to pay depends on many factors like –

-- your domicile – the country HMRC deems to be your home for inheritance tax purposes (which is not necessarily the same as your domicile for income tax purposes)
+- your domicile – the country HMRC deems to be your home for inheritance tax purposes (which is not necessarily the same as your domicile at general law)

 - your marital history